kechankrisna/myst/packages/myst/README.md

 | ------------- | ------------- | ------------- |
 | --help  | -h | show the usage information |
 | --name  | -name | set the new file name (optional) |

+## Ideas
+If you have any idea please let me know, I will consider for contributing